ubccapico/ubco-canvasapi-collection/Remark (Optical Mark Reader) to Canvas/README.md

    * Any extra columns like **T-Score** have been removed.

-1. Run omr\_to\_canvas.py and it will prompt you for your course ID and the filename of the Remark OMR CSV file.
-Note that this is a command-line tool, so there is no graphic user interface.
+1. Run `omr_to_canvas.py` and it will prompt you for your course ID and the filename of the Remark OMR CSV file.
+Note that this is a command-line tool, so there is no graphical user interface.
 You can run the program in a terminal window or a Python IDE.

-1. When the script has finished running a file (Import_into_Canvas.csv) will be generated in the same directory as the script.
+1. When the script has finished running a file `Import_into_Canvas.csv` will be generated in the same directory as the script.
 This file can be imported into the Canvas Gradebook.
 If any students in the input file were not found in your course, an ERROR_LOG text file will also be generated.
 You can enter the grades for these students manually.

 ## Additional Information